noxthot/ss22_julia_workshop/pages/hpc/gpu.md

   45.194 ms (155 allocations: 8.14 KiB)
 ```
 One thing we have to keep in mind, is that we have defined `M` of type `Int8` to save space and boost performance.
-If `n` become larger than $2^7$ it might happen that the result is too large and can no longer be stored in an 8-Bit integer (as a result an overflow would occure).
+If `n` become larger than $2^7$ it might happen that the result is too large and can no longer be stored in an 8-Bit integer (as a result an overflow would occur).

 ### Additional notes